 The West Virginia lawsuit was filed by Attorney General Patrick Morrisey.
 One of the main charges is that Ethicon misrepresented the safety of the product.
 According to the complaint, Ethicon represented that the product was approved by the FDA.
 Pelvic mesh went through the 510(k) process, which is a much less stringent form of review.
 This process just requires manufacturers to show the FDA that the device at issue is similar to an already approved product on the marketplace.
 According to the state, the difference between a 501(k) Premarket Notification product and a FDA-approved product is significant.

 In addition, Ethicon has been accused of concealing some of the risks of the product in its advertising and its instructions to physicians.
-Specifically, left out key information that related to some complications and side effects that would have been material for physicians.
+Specifically, left out key information that related to some hernia mesh complications and side effects that would have been material for physicians.
 Doctors were a key demographic to keep informed since they made decisions about whether to use this mesh product during surgery.

 Failure to update label